timmalstead/Sirvy/README.md

 #### Next Steps

+- See once and for all if third party Login will work, cleanup files per mike's review notes
+- Further refine site styling and graphics
 - Add drag and drop functionality to components
-- Further refine site styling and graphics
 - Add more charts and methods of data visualization
-- Add option to export and send graphics, and to save sirvy results

 #### Special Thanks